ssrothman/simonplot/plotting/TO DO.md

 ## Prevent multipliers above the axis, which clashes with the CMS label text

 This is easy I think, just need to google it when I'm back in internet :)

-## Track values alongside covariance in covmat dataset?
-Or merge covmat dataset with valcov dataset, and introduce new covfromvalcov variable object?
-Or...

-Needed for covariance on shapes, and also for beauty

-Can add type checks to .project() and .slice() methods to make sure to handle covariance matrix vs histograms correctly